Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods.md

 INSERT BLOCK TRIAL PLOT

+#### Randomized Trial Method (Failed)

+In this method, we attempted to colloect detection data by purely randomizing the

+INSERT RANDOMIZED TRIAL PLOT

 #### Probe Trial Method (Failed)

+We also tried rendering the psychometric curve using non-rewarded probe trials.
+The probe trials were non-rewarded and occupied 11% of the Go trials.
+We further employed a partial-reward system, where only 80% of the non-probe (maximum stim power) Go trials were rewarded.
+This was put into place to make sure that the mice didn't learn to lick for only the maximum-power Go trials.
+This paradigm still experineced a few issues.

-We had previously tried making the psychometric curve using non-rewarded probe trials.
-The probe trials occupied 11% of the Go trials.
-This small percentage made the acquisition of data very slow considering mice tend to do 300 trials per session.
-If 150 trials from that session are stimulation Go trials, we would be acquiring approximately 16 data points per session.
-Furthermore, using probe trials, the mouse would learn the power at which they are mostly rewarded and only lick for the standard power rather than the probes.
+For one, this small percentage of probe trials made the acquisition of data very slow.
+Considering mice tend to do 300 trials per session, if 50% of the trials in that session are stimulation Go trials, we would be acquiring approximately 16 probe data points per session.

+Furthermore, despite imposing a partial-reward paradigm, the mice still managed to learn the maximal power level at which they are most likely to be rewarded.
 You would see this on the resultant psych plot day-to-day as the detection became more and more skewed towards the standardized power-level.

 INSERT PROBE TRIAL PLOT

 ## Imaging Session with Behavior

+Here, we attempt to combine all elements of the experiment up until this point.

+INSERT EXPLANATION OF HYPOTHETICAL PLOTS

+INSERT HYPOTHETICAL PLOTS

+#### WATER-DEPRIVATION IMPLICATION ON MC IMAGING QUALITY

+As you conduct training and take your psychometric curves, it will become evident to you that the quality of your images both at the glomerular and moreso at the MC level become increasingly blurry.
+Don't panic.
+This is very likely due to the mouse being in a prolonged state of water deprivation.
+For this reason, prior to moving onto the next step where we reintroduce imaging, it would be helpful to reintroduce water to the mice.
+Take some subsequent reference images to verify that water deprivation was in fact the issue with the image quality.

+INSERT EXAMPLE WATER DEPRIVATION IMAGES

+A few days after reintroducing water, the image quality should significantly improve.
+Take the water away and shortly after, take a few more days to reinforce the Go-NoGo task with single-pulse stimulation.
+Once the behavior is back to its original level and the mouse is at 85% of its original body weight, procede to the next imaging step.

 ### ODOR & STIM Imaging

-This session should be done on the same day as the ODOR & STIM session that is described below.

-This session is meant to verify minimal cross-glomerular stimulation when we are attempting to target the single glomerulus.

-It is important to do this session prior to the ODOR & STIM session as the odors included in the ODOR & STIM session can linger into the ‘stim only’ trials.
-If for example you chose an inhibitory odor, the fluorescence changes as a result of stimulation-only can be suppressed by this lingering odorant.

-Ensure this session follows after the ODOR & STIM session.
+We will conduct a Gon-NoGo behavioral session, asking the mouse to lick when it detects a stimulation and to withold its lick when a stimualtion is not present.
+The trials within the session will be split up between 50% Go trials and 50% NoGo trials.
+The trial types are as follows:

+* stim-only

+The first couple (50) of trials in the session will be a stim-only block.
+This will allow the mouse to not only acclimate to the task at hand, but will also ensure that the stim-only trials are not contaminated by lingering odorants from prior trials.

+* empty

+Empty trials are those trials for which no stimulation or odorant is issued.
+These trials will be taken as the NoGo blank trials within the initial stim-only block.
+This is again to ensure that no lingering odorants contaminate these trials.

+* odor-only low concentration

+This block will be composed of (20) trials.
+This will give us 10 trials for which 'odor-only low concentration' images can be taken.

+After this block, there will be a block of 20 trials of stim-only which will act as a buffer to reinforce the initial behavioral task.

+* odor-only high concentration

+This block will be composed of (20) trials.
+This will give us 10 trials for which 'odor-only low concentration' images can be taken.

+After this block, there will be a block of 20 trials of stim-only which will act as a buffer to reinforce the initial behavioral task.

+* odor+stim low concentration

+This block will be composed of (20) trials.
+This will give us 10 trials for which 'odor-only low concentration' images can be taken.

+After this block, there will be a block of 20 trials of stim-only which will act as a buffer to reinforce the initial behavioral task.

+* odor+stim high concentration

+This block will be composed of (20) trials.
+This will give us 10 trials for which 'odor-only low concentration' images can be taken.

+After this block, there will be a block of 20 trials of stim-only which will act as a buffer to reinforce the initial behavioral task.